futoin/specs/draft/ftn5_iface_http_integration.md

 # 1. Intro

 Well, as mentioned in other specs, FutoIn project was born by influence of Web technologies in scope of Enterprise solutions.
+So, HTTP is fundamental communication channel (besides WebSockets).

 Use cases: